How the Digestive System Works? Step by Step Process in Order

 • Water and electrolyte levels and

-The blood glucose level in the blood should be optimum and is maintained by homeostasis.
+The blood glucose level in the blood should be optimum and maintained by homeostasis.

-• When the blood glucose levels are low, there is a feeling of hunger, making a person desire for food.
+• When blood glucose levels are low, a feeling of hunger makes a person desire food.

 • When the food is consumed, it leads to a sudden release of glucose into the blood from the liver.